 - To a political representative, such as a provincial minister for health or MEC (member of the executive committee) for health.

 - To statutory bodies set up to regulate the public sector, such as the Office of Health Standards Compliance.
-The offices of the Public Protector or the Auditor General are also available if it is a high level complaint usually deal with by these bodies.
+The offices of the Public Protector or the Auditor General are also available.
+If it is a high level complaint, deal with these bodies.

 - To an outside body such as an advocacy organisation or the media.